-- Philadelphia is the largest city in Pennsylvania with a population of nearly 1.6 million people and over six million residents in the greater metropolitan area.
+- Philadelphia is the largest city in Pennsylvania with a population of nearly 1.6 million people and over 6.1 million residents in the greater metropolitan area.

-- Population of Philadelphia has grown for 12 years in a row, increasing by 0.21% last year alone.
+- Population of Philadelphia increased slightly year-over-year and has grown for 12 years in a row.

-The economy in Philadelphia expanded last year, thanks to a growing job market, rising educational attainment, and a strong increase in residential building activity as developers struggled to meet the demand for housing in metropolitan Philadelphia.
+Over the last several years the economy in Philadelphia has been expanding, thanks to a growing job market, rising educational attainment, and a strong increase in residential building activity as developers struggled to meet the demand for housing in metropolitan Philadelphia.

 Key Employment Stats: